vmware/singleton/README.md

 =======================================
 It can download the Spring Boot configurations from remote git repo and load the configuration to Spring boot APP

+# How to use the spring-boot-remote-git-autoconfigure in Spring Boot App
 ## Prerequisites
-You should install the git client successfully and the configure the ssh auto verify with remote git repo successfully.
-It mean that you can use the OS git command pull the remote configuration repo item successfully.
+You should install the git client successfully and configure the ssh auto verify with remote git repo successfully.
+It means that you can use the OS git command pull the remote configuration repo item successfully.

 ## Add the dependency jar
   maven: